PJO017/PJO017/README.md

 - 👋 Hi, I’m Paul Ofremu Jr.
 - 📚 I'm a student at Georgia State University
 - 👀 I’m interested in robotics and software engineering
-- 🌱 I’m currently learning Java and x86 Assembly
+- 🌱 I’m currently learning Javascript
 - 📫 How to reach me pauljrofremu@gmail.com